Med (New York, N.Y.)

 Abstract

-• A new algorithm improves the accuracy of identifying PASC compared to existing methods.
+• The newly developed algorithm improves the accuracy and estimation of PASC prevalence compared to traditional methods.

-• The estimated prevalence of PASC was 22.8%, aligning closely with national estimates.
+• The estimated prevalence of PASC in the studied population was 22.8%, aligning closely with national estimates.

-• This approach reduces demographic biases in identifying patients with PASC.
+• The algorithm reduces demographic biases in identifying patients with PASC.

-• In-depth analyses were conducted on lingering effects by organ and comorbidity profiles.
+• In-depth analyses revealed lingering effects of PASC by organ and associated comorbidity profiles.

 Full Text